Mobi-Rides/mobi-rides-landing-v3/public/20251124_MobiRides_Commercialization_GTM_Plan.md

 **Audience-Specific Messages:**

 **For Hosts (Lead Generation):**
-- Headline: "Your Car Could Be Earning $500/Month"
+- Headline: "Your Car Could Be Earning P10,000/Month"
 - Subhead: "Join thousands of hosts keeping 85% of their earnings on MobiRides"
 - CTA: "Calculate Your Earnings"

 **For Renters (Acquisition):**
-- Headline: "Quality Cars from Verified Hosts - 40% Less Than Rentals"
+- Headline: "Quality Cars from Verified Hosts - 10x Faster Booking Than Rentals"
 - Subhead: "Book instantly from your neighborhood.
 Fully insured.
 4.7★ average rating."
 - CTA: "Find a Car Near You"